 Lake Geneva Boat Cruises from Nyon in Spring and Autumn

-Cruise options from Nyon include the regular passenger ferry services, which operates year round to Yvoire (up to 10 sailings on spring weekends) and Chens-sur-Leman.
+Cruise options from Nyon include the regular passenger ferry services, which operate year-round to Yvoire (up to 10 sailings on spring weekends).
 In spring and autumn, daily cruises from Nyon go to Geneva with a connection available to Lausanne over weekends.